William (Bill) Thornton (Chair)

 Chief Executive Officer Foundation Romande pour Chiens Guides d’Aveugles, Switzerland

-Christine Baroni-Pretsch started her guide dog carrier in 1988 as a GDMI apprentice in the German speaking part of Switzerland.
+Christine Baroni-Pretsch started her guide dog career in 1988 as a GDMI apprentice in the German speaking part of Switzerland.
 She is the founder and current CEO of Foundation Romande pour Chiens Guides d’Aveugles which currently has two training centres in the French and Italian speaking part of Switzerland.

 Christine is particularly interested in breeding better guide dogs and founded the European Breeding Network in 2007.